-Tobacco use is associated with increased risk of several cancers, including lung, larynx, oesophagus, oral cavity and pharynx, bladder, pancreas, kidney, liver, stomach, bowel, cervix, leukaemia, and ovarian cancers.
+Smoking causes at least 15 different types of cancer: lung, larynx, oesophagus, oral cavity, nasopharynx, pharynx, bladder, pancreas, kidney, liver, stomach, bowel, cervix, leukaemia, and ovarian cancers.

-Incidence of some smoking-related cancers is decreasing thanks largely to decreases in smoking prevalence; these include lung cancer (decreasing in males), oesophageal cancer (decreasing in females), and laryngeal cancer.
-However, unless there is further progress in reducing tobacco exposure, these decreases are expected to slow and eventually stop.
+Incidence of some smoking-related cancers is decreasing thanks largely to decreases in smoking prevalence; these include lung cancer (decreasing in males), oesophageal cancer (decreasing in females), and bladder cancer.
+However, unless there is further progress in reducing smoking prevalence, these decreases are expected to slow and eventually stop.

-Tobacco is the single most preventable cause of death in the world.
-Tobacco smoking caused an estimated 101,000 deaths in the UK in 2010 - almost a fifth (18%) of all deaths from all causes.
-It caused an estimated 43,000 cancer deaths in the UK in 2010 - more than a quarter (27%) of all cancer deaths.
-Tobacco (both active smoking and environmental tobacco smoke) causes almost a fifth (19%) of all cancer cases in the UK each year.
+Tobacco is the largest preventable cause of cancer and death in the UK.[1, 2] and one of the largest preventable causes of illness and death in the world.
+Tobacco caused an estimated 125,000 deaths in the UK in 2019 - around a fifth (20%) of all deaths from all causes, that’s around one person every five minutes .
+It caused an estimated 55,000 cancer deaths in the UK in 2019 - more than a quarter (28%) of all cancer deaths.
+Smoking (both active smoking and environmental tobacco smoke) causes 3 in 20 (15%) cancer cases in the UK.

 Want to generate bespoke preventable cancers stats statements?
 Download our interactive statement generator.

 Want the latest figures on smoking, overweight and obesity prevalence across the UK arranged in statements and graphs (with sources) that you can simply paste into your work?
 Explore our Prevention Data Hub